mmistakes/made-mistakes-jekyll/_posts/2013-03-15-ginacrat-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @ginacrat"
+title: "Holding a Twister DVD"
 description: "PaperFaces portrait of @ginacrat drawn with Paper by 53 on an iPad."
 image: paperfaces-ginacrat-twitter-lg
 thumb: paperfaces-ginacrat-twitter-150.jpg